allpark/Numpy-Shallow-NN/README.md

 To install this module, drop and include the following files into your project:
 1. shallow_nn.py.js
-2. latest version of numpy (required)
+2. latest version of numpy for Python 3 (required)

 ## Functions
 ### Name: shallowNN